 Baby pacifiers and newborn pacifiers are tools that provide great comfort between feedings for both baby and parents.
-These suckable security blankets not only help with sleep and fussiness but also help in preventing Sudden Infant Death Syndrome.
+These suckable security blankets not only help with sleep and fussiness but they can also help in preventing Sudden Infant Death Syndrome.
 The baby uses a pacifier to self-soothe and parents get to relax with a self-soothed baby.
 It’s simple and it works.
-But when do you introduce a pacifier?
+But when do you introduce a baby pacifier?
 And how?

 “There is no magic to introducing the pacifier,” says pediatrician Dr. Karen Breach of the Carolinas HealthCare System.
 That said, there are some rules.
 It’s tempting for parents to resort to using the pacifier the first seemingly endless night of feedings, just to get some sleep.
 Don’t.
 Doctors stress that it’s essential to wait until there’s a solid feeding pattern, complete with established latching, before switching to the plug.

 “That’s going to vary from family to family, but certainly the average would be about two weeks,” says Breach.
 “It can be used after breastfeeding is well established.”